dymaczew/ContainerWkshp/4-KubernetesHelmOnICP.md

 Open a browser to https://ipaddress:8443.

 Change the *ipaddress* depending on you hosts file.
 Create a security exception in your browser for this location and if necessary, click on the `Advanced` link and follow the prompts.
-Log in as user `admin` with password `admin1!`.

 View your image using `Menu > Manage > Images`